 In the body of the email for non-contact appt. include the visitor’s first and last name, date and time of visiting appointment request, the inmate’s last name, and their CDC number.
 Do not include any other information or questions in the appointment request.

 Appts for non contact visits can also be made telephonically by calling (707) 454-3266 Wednesdays only from 11 AM-1 PM.

 Visitors will be allowed to email their NON-CONTACT appointment request on Monday and Tuesday each week for up to two weeks in advance of their requested visiting appointment date.

-emails received before 4:00 AM on Monday and after 12:00 noon on Tuesday will not be
+Any emails received before 4:00 AM on Monday and after 12:00 noon on Tuesday will not be processed.

 -Emails will be processed in the order they were received and replied to on Tuesday and Wednesday

-Walk-ons may come on the grounds at 11:30 am and will line up to receive passes beginning at 12 noon.
+Walk-ons may come on the grounds at 9:00 am and will receive passes at the gate.
+Processing for walk-ons begins at 10am.

 What to Expect as a First-Time Visitor

 As a first time visitor at C.S.P.
 Solano, the following information will help you.